avaneerd/avetodo/README.md

 ## 1. setting up the project

-1. Install the Angular CLI tooling by running `npm install @angular/cli -g` from the commandline.
+1. Install the Angular CLI tooling by running `npm install @angular/cli -g` from the command line.
    The `-g` option install the tooling as global, this means that from every command window you option that tooling will be available.
    After installing the Angular CLI tooling you have the `ng` command available.

 2. Goto to a folder where you store your sources and run the command `ng new avetodo`.
-   This will create a new folder named 'avetodo' in wich `ng init` will be run.
+   This will create a new folder named 'avetodo' in which `ng init` will be run.
    'ng init ' will create a angular boilerplate project and pull in the dependencies for it.

 3. Go into the folder the folder was created and run `npm install jquery tether bootstrap@next --save`.
-   This will install bootstrap, tether and jquery as depedency for our project.
-The `--save` option` saves bootstrap as an depedency to `package.json`.
+   This will install bootstrap, tether and jquery as dependency for our project.
+The `--save` option` saves bootstrap as an dependency to `package.json`.

 4. Next we need to make sure we can actually use bootstrap for our app.
 We do this by adding files needed to use bootstrap in the `angular-cli.json` file.
    Open the `angular-cli.json` file and find the `scripts` and `styles` arrays in the file, change the content of both arrays as shown below: